 UK visa restrictions don’t hamper serious MBA candidates

 A few years back, MBA graduates from UK universities were given up to two years in the country after their studies.

 During this time, they could work and live more or less as they pleased.
 And getting a UK study visa in the first place was straightforward, even if it was a paperwork-laden process.

-These changes (which were reflected in the issuance of visas) have no effect on visa issuance to candidates admitted to top universities in the UK for MBA study.
+These changes (which were reflected in the issuance of visas) have no effect on visa issuance to candidates admitted to best MBA programs in the UK.